bensenx/bensenx.github.io/_teaching/Felipe.md

 * Forklift driver in most cases
 * Catch quality issues and work on proper way to solve the problem
 * Use the [registration system](https://bensenx.github.io/improvements/registration) to book complete unit into cart
+* One of the main members providing wheeler job site service